-Formatted: Font: 2 pt, Not Bold, Font color: Auto Formatted: Space Before: 0 pt a degree of risk of financial loss.
+The Fund and the managed futures funds and managed futures accounts in which the Fund invests will each invest in a number of different types of financial instruments related to futures, each of which involves a degree of risk of financial loss.
 The value of futures contracts, commodities contracts and related investments are highly volatile.
-Market movements are difficult to predict and are influenced by, among other things, government trade, fiscal, monetary, and exchange control programs and policies; changing supply and demand relationships; national and international political and economic events; changes in interest rates; and the inherent volatility of the marketplace.
+Market movements are difficult to predict and are influenced by, among other things, government trade, fiscal, monetary, and exchange control programs and policies; changing supply and demand relationships; national and international policical and economic events; changes in interest rates; and the inherent volatility of the marketplace.
 In addition, governments from time to time intervene, directly and by regulation, in certain markets, often with the intent to influence prices directly.
 The effects of government intervention may be particularly significant at certain times in the global futures markets, and such intervention (as well as other factors) may cause these markets and related investments to move rapidly, affecting United States and global financial markets.
 Investments in futures and related financial instruments are also subject to the risk of the failure of any of the exchanges on which its positions trade or of their clearinghouses.